-- Hospital - Rehabilitation care beyond 30 consecutive days and up to 6 consecutive months from the first date of leave.
+- Hospital care beyond 30 consecutive days and up to 6 consecutive months from the first date of leave when they are not receiving any waiver services during that time; or - Rehabilitation care beyond 30 consecutive days and up to 6 consecutive months from the first date of leave.

-Which are considered hospital/rehabilitation care include medical and psychiatric hospital settings, rehabilitation care programs and nursing homes.
+Waiver capacity will be reserved for participants requiring hospital or rehabilitation care in the following settings: medical and psychiatric hospital settings, rehabilitation care programs and nursing homes.